ADVICE FOR FRENCH PROPERTY BUYERS

 An ideal wish list includes:

-- Do you want a full time residence or a holiday home?
+- Full time residence or holiday home

-- What immediate environment will you require? – countryside, hamlet, village, town, city?
+- Immediate environment – countryside, hamlet, village, town, city……

 - How many bedrooms do you want?
+And how many do you really need?

-- How much land would you like?
+- How much land?

 - Do you have a hobby that needs space?
 Eg artist studio, garages for car collection, study for work etc

-- Do you want to do any work on the property? – full, some or no renovation, redecoration only?
+- Do you want to do any work on the property? – full, some or no renovation, redecoration only ?

-Which, if any, of these search criteria are flexible?
+- Which of these are flexible?

-Once you have selected your chosen area, defined your criteria and your budget, you can now start on the fun part – finding your dream property in France!
+Once you have selected your chosen area, defined your criteria and your budget you can now start on the fun part – finding your dream property in France!

 Your agent lives locally to the property and will accompany you on the viewing.
 They will be able to answer any questions you have and share their local knowledge with you.

 When viewing please be honest with your agent – if you don’t like the property tell the agent and you can move onto the next property.
+Most vendors (if they are present at the viewing) appreciate feedback both good and bad!

-3. MAKING AN OFFER
+MAKING AN OFFER

 Each vendor has their reason for selling and their positions do vary from being fixed price to very negotiable.
 Your agent will know the vendor, so check with them to see what may be acceptable.

-4. COMMITTING TO YOUR PURCHASE
+COMMITTING TO YOUR PURCHASE

 Purchase costs

-The advertised prices on this website include the estate agency fees.
 You should budget for the additional cost of the Notaire’s fees and taxes, usually around 7-8% of the purchase price of the property.

 Cooling-off period for buyers